kstonekuan/qr-gen/README.md

 **Icon not appearing in QR code?**
 - Try a smaller icon or different format
 - Ensure the image loads correctly in preview

+**QR code validation warning?**
+- Reduce the icon size percentage
+- Enable the white border for better contrast
+- Some complex QR codes may be harder to validate